TMiebach/Getting-and-Cleaning-Data---Course-assigment/CodeBook.md

 ## General overview
 * The dataset stored in "data_tidy.txt" contains 180 observation for two variables:  subject_code (30 levels) and activity_code (6 levels).

-* The subject code repsents a numerical value for each of 30 study participants
+* The subject code represents a numerical value for each of 30 study participants

 * The activity code represents six activities performed by each subject: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, and WALKING_UPSTAIRS